GoInterject/GoInterject.github.io/wDeveloper/L-Dev-EditingDataSave.md

 ## Add the RequestContext_Parse Stored Procedure

 The template that is created by Interject references a Stored Procedure called "RequestContext_Parse".
 This SP will process the XML data that is passed to your SP via the "Interject_RequestContext" parameter.
 After processing this data, you will have SP variables you can use within your SP (e.g. "@Interject_UserID", "@Interject_LoginDateUTC").
-In order for the Data save Stored Procedure to work, you need to create the "RequestContext_Parse" Stored Procedure.
+In order for the Data save Stored Procedure to work, you will need this Stored Procedure.
+If you do not currently have it, you can create it.
 In your database, open up a new query and execute the following code:

 <button class = "collapsible"> RequestContext_Parse </button>
 <div markdown="1" class="panel">